 When symptoms hit, you may feel overcome with emotions as well as a strong desire for relief.
 Lifestyle changes such as your diet, exercise and setting aside time for yourself can provide relief.
-Eating healthy, fresh meals can prevent weight gain or assist you with losing a few extra pounds if you’re on a weight loss plan.
+Eating healthy, fresh meals can prevent weight gain or assist you with losing a few extra pounds if you’re on a weight loss plan shop.
 The same goes for exercise, the CDC recommends starting with 10 minutes a day (depending on how fit you are) and working towards longer workouts if possible.
 Aerobic exercise may help with the onset of hot flashes, but spicy foods, alcohol and caffeinated drinks are often considered triggers.
 Over the counter and prescription medications may also provide relief, but those looking for a more holistic plan have been successfully using natural remedies and infrared heat to reduce their symptoms.

 Helpful Infrared Heat